attcs/Octree/README.md

   * Plane intersection
   * Frustum culling
 * Collision detection
-* Addition entity testers for the search functions
+* Additional entity testers for the search functions
 * Nodes can be accessed in O(1) time
 * Search is accelerated by Morton Z curve based location code
-* Both the non-owning `Core` and the `Container` wrapper is provided
+* Both the non-owning `Core` and the `Managed` wrappers are provided

 ## Limitations
 * Maximum number of dimensions is 63.